-This subsection documents the model selection steps in the derivation of the specification of the estimated model.
+This subsection documents the model selection steps for deriving the specification of the estimated model.

-The first decision for the analyst is on the functional form for the relation between output, capital and labor.
-In order to avoid the well-known hard restrictions of simpler functions like Cobb-Douglas, we have chosen the rather general translog production function.
+The first decision for the analyst concerned the functional form for the relation between output, capital and labor.
+In order to avoid the well-known hard restrictions of simpler functions such as Cobb-Douglas, we chose the rather general translog production function.

-The second decision was on the measurement of output, capital and labor.
+The second decision concerned the measurement of output, capital and labor.
 Output is measured by the value added (see the appendix on variable construction for exact definitions).
-We excluded all establishments from the sample that do not use turnover as output measure.
-This affects non-profit organisations, public offices, banks and insurances.
-In the imputed data-sets, 3 distinct outliers in the output variable had to be eliminated because - particularly with a frontier function - they would significantly bias the estimates.
+We excluded from the sample all of the establishments that do not use turnover as the output measure.
+This affects non-profit organizations, public offices, banks and insurance companies.
+In the imputed data sets, 3 distinct outliers in the output variable had to be eliminated because - particularly with a frontier function - they would significantly bias the estimates.

-A reasonable measure for labor input should take account of skill and productivity differences between employees, among others.
-For labor, the data set provides two possible approximations: full-time equivalents (total number of employees minus 0.5 times total number of part-time employees) or earnings.
-The first choice would implicitly assume e.g. that all employees are equally skilled and productive whereas the second choice implicitly assumes that earnings are a good proxy for skills and productivity, among others.
-We decided for the latter because that assumption seems to be more reasonable.

-The capital variable is notorious for the difficulties any approximation to the latent value of the capital stock causes in the estimation.
+A reasonable measure for labor input should take account of skill and productivity differences between employees, among other things.
+For labor, the data set provides two possible approximations: fulltime equivalents (total number of employees minus 0.5 times total number of part-time employees) or earnings.
+The first choice would implicitly assume, for example, that all employees are equally skilled and productive whereas the second choice implicitly assumes, among other things, that earnings are a good proxy for skills and productivity.
+We opted for the latter because this assumption seems to be more reasonable.
+The capital variable is notorious for the difficulties that any approximation of the latent value of the capital stock causes in the estimation.
 With time series data, the capital variable approximated by the perpetual inventory method often shows low variation and non-stationarity.
-In this paper, with cross-section data covering two years, we decided to proxy capital by the replacement investment in the current year.
-Of course, this choice implicitly assumes that capital is replaced uniformly and sufficiently, among others.
+In this paper, with crosssection data covering two years, we decided to proxy capital by the replacement investment in the current year.
+Of course this choice implicitly assumes, among other things, that capital is replaced uniformly and sufficiently.
 An alternative would be to approximate capital by the average replacement investment of several years.
 But since firms are born and die, this approximation would lead to even more missing values or firms.

-In subsection 2.1, we have shown that replacement investment is one the variables suffering from many missing values.
-This problem will be soothed by multiple imputation.
-But another problem is that a large part (7888 of 18447) of the values on investment in the sample are zero.
+In section 2.1, we showed that replacement investment is one of the variables suffering from many missing values.
+This problem is alleviated by multiple imputation.
+But another problem is that many (7,888 of 18,447) of the values for investment in the sample are zero.
 There is some evidence that many of these firms are simply not able or not willing to provide exact non-zero investment numbers.
-That is why one important contribution of our paper is the suggestion to multiply impute these zeroes as well.
+Thus, one important contribution of our paper is the suggestion to multiply impute these zeroes as well.
+Notice that the imputations are all done in one step.
+We do not perform a two-step imputation and, therefore, we can still use the usual pooling formulae to obtain the multiple imputation estimates.
 Section 5 will show the consequences of this additional imputation of the capital variable.